“To you it is given to create the future and give it direction by

 Children’s learning outcomes are very much dependent upon the development of good learning behaviours and social competencies.
 These are explicitly taught at St Joseph’s.
 Knowing that ‘learning how to become better learners’ results in increased achievement and wellbeing for all, we are implementing the ‘Building Learning Powers’ approach.
 This, together with the learning experiences in Religious Education provide children with the foundations of a meaningful and joy-filled life.

 At St Joseph’s we view mistakes as opportunities for growth and try to instil a ‘growth mindset’ into our staff, parents and students.
 Every experience is an opportunity for learning including when we are stuck and in the learning pit.

 We have been engaging with the work of Professor John Hattie on making learning more visible.
 In doing so we have been developing a common language around the nature of learning and the difference that inspired and passionate teachers make.
 Teachers have begun to be more explicit in the learning intentions and criteria for success.

 “To thrive in the 21st century, students need more than traditional academic learning.
 They must be adept at collaboration, communication and problem-solving, which are some of the skills developed through social and emotional learning (SEL).
 Coupled with mastery of traditional skills, social and emotional proficiency will equip students to succeed in the swiftly evolving digital economy.”

 World Economic Forum® 2016

 St Joseph’s staff as learners themselves, are continually researching, reflecting and discussing the needs of modern learners.
 Learning which is inquiry in nature, relevant to real life and the future, and which is accelerated by technology is being implemented.
-In 2016, we are developing a directional vision for learning which will illuminate the way for developing sacred learning landscapes in our school.
+We have developed a summative statement for our vision for learning which has illuminated the way for the development of our sacred learnscapes.